biosustain/co/docs/quickstart.rst

 :attr:`HaploidOrganism.features` returns a :class:`organism.FeatureView` which is a searchable and iterable view of all features in all components of a strain.

-..
-Additionally, :meth:`HaploidOrganism.fdiff` returns added and removed features across all components in a strain.